SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

-# Styling in ReactJs
+# Styling in ReactJS

 Learning Objectives

-1. Understand how to implement Style within ReactJs
+1. Understand how to implement Style within ReactJ
 2. Style Components using in-line style
 3. Style Components using Stylesheet and classes

 ## Introduction

-In a previous section we introduced CSS, which is used to apply styles to HTML pages beautifying content.
-Within ReactJs we can use CSS in order style our rendered output, you can apply any CSS style within React.
+In a previous section we introduced CSS, which is used to apply styles to HTML pages for beautifying content.
+Within ReactJS we can use CSS in order style our rendered output, you can apply any CSS style within React.
 It should be noted that because we are writing JSX, there are some different rules than applying style in HTML.
 An important distinction is that the className property is used on JSX elements to apply classes, this is because the word class in JavaScript is a reserved key word.
-We can use the boilerplate code that is generated from the npx Create React Application, we actually have some built in styling.
+We can use the boilerplate code that is generated from the npx Create React Application (`npx create-react-app sample-project`), we actually have some built in styling.
 Below is an example of the boilerplate output.

 <figure><img src="../assets/cra.png" alt=""><figcaption><p>Create React Application</p></figcaption></figure>